BambuReviews

 AMS Lite: Multi-Color at Lower Cost

-The AMS Lite is the A1 Mini’s multi-material add-on.
+The AMS Lite is the A1 mini’s multi-material add-on.
 It’s a simplified version of the full AMS: up to 4 colors, simpler spool management, no buffer system.
 It connects via a hub on the printer.

 My experience: it works well for PLA.
 Color purging is handled automatically by Bambu Studio.
-The workflow is the same as on the X1C — load your model, assign colors, hit print.
+The workflow is the same as on the X1 Carbon — load your model, assign colors, hit print.
+If you do hit color-change snags, our AMS troubleshooting guide applies to the AMS Lite too.
 The difference from the full AMS is in reliability with specialty materials and some edge cases in purge management.

-Who Is the A1 Mini For
+Who Is the A1 mini For

 Perfect fit: